JohnTGZ/AdventOfCode22/README.md

 # AdventOfCode22
 Taking this christmas to learn Rust :D
+Please forgive the messy code.
+I lose the motivation to clean up after myself after solving the puzzle :P

 # Common library Bugs
 1. For the aoc_common FileContents::build, account for newline-terminated input.